• Skip to main content

 • The top countries are Brazil, China, Russia, Turkey, South Africa, and the USA.

-• Since BREXIT and the UK’s departure from Europe, inquiries from UK citizens have increased dramatically.
+• Since BREXIT and the UK’s departure from Europe, visas for UK citizens have increased dramatically.

 The massive injection of investment has been welcomed.
-However, the concentration (especially in real estate) in certain areas has caused concern.
+However, the concentration (especially in real estate) in certain areas continues to cause concern.
+The Portuguese government will delighted with the increased value of non-property investment.

 Portugal Citizenship by Investment (CBI)